• Skip to main content

 Never round your back when deadlifting.

-You must keep your back flat.
+Instead, you must keep your back flat.

 Proper deadlift setup